PrimeTimeTran/rn-RockPaperScissors/README.md

 ### Accomplishments 🥇🏆💯

-- [X] User can select Rock, Paper, or Scissors
+- [x] User can select Rock, Paper, or Scissors
-- [X] User can see image of their selection
+- [x] User can see image of their selection
-- [X] User can see text of their selection
+- [x] User can see text of their selection
-- [X] User can see image of computer's selection
+- [x] User can see image of computer's selection
-- [X] User can see text of computer's selection
+- [x] User can see text of computer's selection
-- [X] User can see prompt indicating who won the round
+- [x] User can see prompt indicating who won the round

 ### Rockets 🚀

+- [ ] User can see how many games they've played total
+- [ ] User can see how games they've won, lose, tied.
+- [ ] User can see the percentages of wins, losses, and tie games they've had.